 Impact of Law 25 on different types of businesses or legal forms

 This privacy law has implications for all types of businesses, regardless of their status or structure.
-Specific obligations may vary depending on the size of the business, the type of data it processes, and how it uses that data.
+Specific obligations may vary depending on the size of the business, the type of data it processes and how it uses that data.

 Proper management of your customer and prospect database requires HubSpot

 Customer Consent : Modern CRMs can help manage customer consent by recording and tracking consent for different data uses.
-For example, HubSpot can help track who has consented to what type of marketing communications , and can easily withdraw that consent if the customer requests it.
+For example, HubSpot can help track who has consented to what type of marketing communication , and can easily withdraw that consent if the customer requests it.

-Data access and portability : If a customer requests to see their data or transfer it to another organization, a CRM can facilitate this process by bringing all relevant data together in one place.
+Data Access and Portability : If a customer requests to see their data or transfer it to another organization, a CRM can facilitate this process by bringing all relevant data together in one place.

 What is the impact of Law 25 on advertising and technology platforms?

-Quebec's Law 25 has major implications for small and medium-sized businesses (SMEs) that use advertising platforms like Google Ads , Facebook Ads and LinkedIn Ads for their marketing campaigns.
+Quebec’s Bill 25 has major implications for small and medium-sized businesses (SMEs) that use advertising platforms like Google Ads , Facebook Ads and LinkedIn Ads for their marketing campaigns.
 Here are some concrete changes:

 -

 Prior consent : SMEs must ensure that they have obtained prior consent from users before collecting or using their data for advertising campaigns .
-This means that SMEs will likely need to modify their registration or contact forms to include checkboxes or other mechanisms for users to provide informed consent.
+This means that SMEs will likely need to modify their registration or contact forms to include checkboxes or other mechanisms that allow users to provide informed consent.

 -